Decencies/Metaterpreter/README.md

     final IKeypairMetaRegistry<String> testMeta = metaterpreter
-            .forPlugin(this)                // the plugin to get the registry for .forKey("TestMeta")             // The metadata key to use .forType(String.class);         // the value of the metadata to use
+            .forPlugin(this)                // the plugin to get the registry for .forKey("TestMeta")             // The metadata key to use .forType(String.class);         // the value type of the metadata to use

     testMeta.setMetaValue(player, "Some value.");